-|It is the responsibility of teachers and group leaders to complete a risk assessment prior to any visit being made.
+|No. It is the responsibility of teachers and group leaders to complete a risk assessment prior to the visit.
 This is a requirement of most local authorities.
 We recommend that, wherever possible, group leaders make a preparatory visit to the property free of charge to familiarise themselves with the site and identify any potential dangers as well as to help plan the visit.
 Please contact 0131 652 8155 / 8156 to book your preparatory visit.
 If this is impractical for reasons of time or distance, we recommend you download a Hazard Information Sheet for the property.|

 |Due to their historical nature, access to and within a number of our properties can be difficult.
 Unfortunately, some properties can be inaccessible to those with any form of mobility challenge i.e. wheelchairs or crutches.
 However, without compromising the preservation and authenticity of our properties and in keeping with their original features and layout, Historic Scotland does strive to ensure as many people as possible are able to enjoy our heritage.
-To this end, please ensure you have advised Historic Scotland of any special needs to allow us to try and make suitable arrangements as best we can.|
+To this end, please ensure you have advised Historic Scotland of any additional support needs to allow us to try and make suitable arrangements as best we can.|

 |Free educational visits are generally teacher/group leader led.
 Historic Scotland has produced a variety of resource materials which can help you with your planning and ensure that your group gets the most out of the visit.
 Many of our sites also have museums and displays on site - check the property information for more details.
 Guidebooks can be purchased at all of our staffed properties.|

 |The availability of lunch rooms varies from property to property.
-A lunch room cannot be booked in advance of the visit, but may be booked at some properties by asking the steward on arrival.
+They cannot be booked in advance, but may be booked at some properties by asking the steward on arrival.
 Please note that lunch room slots are limited and cannot be guaranteed.
 Teachers/group leaders should ensure the rooms are cleared after use and left in good condition for the next group.
-If the group needs a snack, please ensure you arrive early enough to allow time for this as the activity cannot be delayed or stopped to accomodate for this.|
+If the group needs a snack, please ensure you arrive early enough to allow time for this if you have booked an activity slot.|

 |At least some of the activity is likely to be outdoors so it is worth checking the weather to ensure you are appropriately dressed.
 Adequate footwear should be worn as ground surfaces can be uneven and rendered slippery when wet.|

-|At Stirling Castle there is parking available for educational groups on the Esplanade, during the duration of their visit.|
+|Stirling Castle has parking available for educational groups on the Esplanade.|

 |If you have booked an activity, please arrive 10 minutes before the activity is due to begin and ensure you hand your voucher to the steward on arrival.|

-|The Learning Officer will try to accommodate you if you are late for a booked activity however on a busy day this may cause your activity to be shortened.|
+|We will try to accommodate you if you are late for a booked activity.
+However, on busy days this may cause your activity to be shortened.|

-|General (teacher led) visits are free but if you have a booked an activity from our schools programme, you will be invoiced immediately after the event.|
+|Self-led visits are free but if you have booked an activity from our schools programme you will be invoiced immediately after the event.|

 |UK law states that a person must be aged 18 and over to purchase alcohol.
-Historic Scotland’s policy is that alcohol will not be sold to anyone visiting as part of a school group, regardless of age.|
+Historic Scotland’s policy is that alcohol will not be sold to anyone visiting as part of an education group, regardless of age.|

 Back to top